ThePhen/taptv-clone/README.md

 * Implement a version with HTTP/REST and another using SignalR, Go Channels, and WebSockets.
 So independent implementations in .NET.
 Go-lang, Java (perhaps with and without SpringBoot), JavaScript.
 * build a TDD version of the logic, then add (SI, DB, UI, etc) stuff in.
 PD-first
 * how should the PD handle the realtime updates w/testing?
+A: channels/messaging w/ interrupts/event-handlers?
+* deal with cirical timing, like the last few seconds (nevermind the whole duration) of a question.
+Same with the time-until-next-question/round tracking.
+* maybe use a 'diary' over, say, a BullMQ/Agenda.js sort of solution (at the PD-level).
+Hmmm.
+* play the re=joinable music! make the proble, at the PD-level, all about a script. the system (servers, clients) must be able to safely and correctly re-join the script (already in-progress) as needed.
+TDD should use this, including injecting dis-/re-connect scenarios.